Neighbours: Cancellation and revival

 On 3 March 2022, it was confirmed that the show would end after 37 years on air, after production company Fremantle could not obtain a new UK broadcaster.
-Dennis said of the cancellation, "Simply put, it is all about the quickly changing landscape in the way we view our favourite TV shows.
+Stefan Dennis said of the cancellation, "Simply put, it is all about the quickly changing landscape in the way we view our favourite TV shows.
 Drama on free-to-air television is dying a rapid death because nowadays viewers are used to being able to watch what they want when they want.
 Ultimately, Neighbours is a product in the big business of film and television and like any other business, if a product isn't making money, it will make way for one that will.
 All TV shows come to an end – even the likes of long-time legends such as Coronation Street and Days of Our Lives will eventually cease.
 Survival of these shows is in the viewers' hands."
 Cast member Georgie Stone revealed that she discovered the cancellation on Twitter and was initially unsure whether to believe it, until she was contacted by a producer who told her it was true.
+Fans reported significant upset at the announcement of the end of the series.

-The final episode was initially intended to be aired on 1 August 2022 in both the UK and Australia, after 10 Peach decided to close the broadcasting gap between the two countries by airing double episodes from 13 June.
+The final episode was initially intended to air on 1 August 2022 in both the UK and Australia, after 10 Peach decided to close the broadcasting gap between the two countries by airing double episodes from 13 June.
 It was later announced that the finale would air on 28 July at 7:30 pm on Network 10 and 10 Peach simultaneously in Australia as a one-and-half-hour-long episode.
 It was broadcast on 29 July 2022 in the UK as a one-hour-long episode.
+A study conducted shortly after the final episode aired in Australia and the UK found that fans experienced considerable feelings of grief and loss at the conclusion of the series, with viewers having formed strong connections and bonds with their favorite characters.